 (c) Wetlands?

-(d) Steep slopes.
+(d) Steep slopes?
 If, after the site visit, the Planning Board is concerned that steep slopes may prevent "practical access" to the buildable portion of the lot, the Board may require an engineering review of the plan, to be paid for by the applicant.

 (6) Unless the plan or documentation supplied with the plan clearly indicates that the purpose of any lot which has less than the minimum frontage for the zoning district or otherwise would be an unbuildable lot, whether newly created or not, the plan may be disapproved.

 (7) The Planning Board will make a finding as to whether the proposed access to the proposed lot shown on an ANR plan has safe sight distance in accordance with § 430-21L so as to reduce the number of "blind driveways" in our Town.
 Lots lacking safe access will not qualify for ANR endorsement.
-Plans will be referred to the Town's safety officer is there is a need for safe sight distance confirmation following a site visit by the Board or its agent.
+Plans will be referred to the Town's safety officer if there is a need for safe sight distance confirmation following a site visit by the Board or its agent.
 See the standards for safe site distance in § 430-21L.

 (8) Are the property boundaries shown on the plan adequately delineated so as to be clear to future owners and others?